LL.M. in European and International Law

 NEW STRUCTURE!
 Starting from the winter semester 2023/2024, we offer a new structure in our Master's program.

 Module 1: European Integration

-Module 5: Study Unit European and International Protection of Human Rights
+Module 5: International and European Protection of Human Rights

 A total of at least 45 credit points must be attained during the course of the study program.
 15 additional credit points are awarded after the completion and approval of the Master's thesis, making it a total number of 60 credit points that have to be reached for completion of the Master's program.

 The requirements for admission to the LL.M. program "European and International Law" at the Europa-Institut are as follows:

 - a university degree in law or in a comparable subject (business studies, humanities) from a German or foreign university and

 - proof of sound knowledge of English and German (if you want to take courses in German)

 The number of available places is limited.
 Candidates are selected on the basis of their academic qualifications and suitability.